Chagas Information for Healthcare Professionals

 - Visualization of T. cruzi by microscopic examination (e.g. thick and thin Giemsa-stained blood smears, wet mount examination; histologic examination of biopsy specimens), or

-- by detection of T. cruzi DNA by polymerase chain reaction (PCR).
+- Detection of T. cruzi DNA by polymerase chain reaction (PCR).

-- Because of periodicity, parasite numbers in the blood may vary; therefore, multiple specimens should be collected, and a number of techniques should be used to detect acute Chagas disease in blood or body fluids.
+- Parasite numbers in the blood may vary; therefore, multiple specimens should be collected, and several techniques should be used.

-- Chronic Chagas Disease can be diagnosed based on serologic testing (e.g., Enzyme Immunoassay (EIA) – detecting IgG antibodies to T. cruzi).
+- Diagnosed based on serologic testing (e.g., Enzyme Immunoassay (EIA) – detecting IgG antibodies to T. cruzi).

 - CDC may perform antibody detection by EIA to detect IgG antibodies to T. cruzi or use the Indirect Fluorescent Antibody Assay (IFA) to detect antigens of T. cruzi.